NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-1-introduction_to_fl.rst

 Before we start training our global model, we need to select the participants.
-Every aggregator samples a subset or all of its neighbours and asks for model updates from it.
-In some cases the neighbours first apply for participation and then the aggregator decides who amongst them should be accepted.
+Every aggregator samples a subset or all of its neighbours and asks for model updates from it.In some cases the neighbours first apply for participation and then the aggregator decides who amongst them should be accepted.